What is a Subprime Loan?

-The borrowers are allowed to pay only the interest amount during the starting period of the loan.
-Hence, the starting monthly payments become more affordable allowing for the possibility of faster repayments.
-However, when the payments increase afterward, the difference can be quite steep.
+The loan is structured such that borrowers pay only the interest portion during the early periods of the loan.
+Thus, the initial monthly payments are more affordable.
+However, when the payments are increased in later periods, the difference can be quite steep.

 2. Fixed-Rate Subprime Loan